 Step by step instructions on How To Build a 8x10 gable shed!
 Click Here to See Video of This Shed Being Built How To Build A Shed!

 We are excited to show you this shed building project.
-It is a great example of what you can build in your own yard or garden!
+It is a great example of what you can build in your own yard or garden using one of our shed designs!

 This is a great sized shed to store many things both large and small.
 It has a 4' wide doorway which makes it easy to fit a lawn mower and most other yard and garden tools or bicycles.